 |Title:||Head Softball Coach|

-Jen Petteys enters her second year at the helm of the Spartan’s Softball program after taking over the reins on January 14, 2013.
+Jen Petteys enters her third season at the helm of the Spartan’s Softball program after taking over the reins of the program on January 14, 2013.

 Petteys was inducted into the St. John Fisher Athletic Hall of Fame on September 28, 2006.

 Petteys still holds single-season records for hits (72 in 1999) and stolen bases (21 in 1996), and is second in runs scored (52 in 1999) and sacrifices (21 in 1999).
 She currently holds career offensive records for hits (223), on base (312) and on base percentage (.502).
 She is in the NCAA Division III record book for at bats in a season (174).
 She graduated Cum Laude from Fisher with a Bachelors' degree in Sociology/concentration in Criminal Justice.
 She is currently pursuing her Masters in Sports Coaching with an emphasis in NCAA compliance through the United States Sports Academy in Daphne, AL.

 Petteys came to York after serving as assistant coach for Herkimer County Community College in the fall of 2012 and SUNY Cobleskill in 2011-2012.
 Petteys was the girls’ varsity softball coach for eight years at Canajoharie High School in Canajoharie, N.Y. where she compiled a record of 90-47-1.